snipe/snipe-it/manual/labels.md

 ![Generate labels](/img/labels.png)

-This will generate labels that should fit Avery 5160 in portrait mode, or a similarly-sized two-across, nine-down (in portrait mode) label sheet.
+This will generate labels that should fit Avery 5027, 5026<sup>*</sup> and 8425 in portrait mode, or a similarly-sized two-across, eighteen-label (in portrait mode) sheet.
 There is enough padding around the labels to provide some flexibility with your choice of label sheets.

+<sup>*</sup>   Avery 5026 has a color band on the left that may make the QR code difficult to read